How to Seal Painted Furniture Properly - Regained Relics

 Do you always need to seal painted furniture?

 The finish you want matters too.
-Some sealers deepen colour slightly, some soften the look with a low sheen, and some add a more polished appearance.
+Some sealers deepen color slightly, some soften the look with a low sheen, and some add a more polished appearance.
 So when you think about how to seal painted furniture, think beyond durability alone.
 You are choosing both protection and the final character of the piece.

 How to seal painted furniture based on the finish you want